cs0320-f25/typescript-csv-a1exia/README.md

 #### How To…

 #### Team members and contributions (include cs logins):
+none

+#### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 psromero: conceptually discussed the assingment
 sjain80: conceptually discussed the assingment

-#### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
+Copilot: used it for the LLM portions

 #### Total estimated time it took to complete project:

 #### Link to GitHub Repo: